 You should arrive to class on time!!
 Tardiness is extremely disruptive and disrespectful to both the instructor and your fellow students.
 Please be respectful!
 Full attendance on any day assumes that you are present for the whole class.
-Certain absences may be excused, but must be discussed with me ahead of time or require a doctor's or Wellness Center note.
+Certain absences may be excused, but must be discussed with me ahead of time.
 Lab absences cannot be made up unless previously arranged.
 It highly benefits your grade to attend all lectures and labs and to be on time!!!